 Error Handling & Crash Recovery

 A production-grade architectural pattern for intercepting, isolating, and recovering from Web Worker failures without blocking the main thread or corrupting application state.
+This is part of the broader Debugging, Profiling & Production Optimization discipline — effective crash recovery starts with the same instrumentation you use for profiling.

 1. Architecting the Resilient Worker Lifecycle

 Establish a fault-tolerant initialization sequence that decouples worker creation from execution.
 Unlike traditional synchronous error handling, cross-thread failures require explicit message routing and lifecycle hooks.
-This foundational approach aligns with broader Debugging, Profiling & Production Optimization strategies for maintaining UI responsiveness under heavy computational loads.

 Implementation Steps: